DFHack/dfhack/docs/plugins/workflow.rst

     can be copied to a file, and then reloaded using the `script` built-in command.
 ``fix-job-postings [dry-run]``
-    Fixes crashes caused the version of workflow released with DFHack 0.40.24-r4.
+    Fixes crashes caused by the version of workflow released with DFHack 0.40.24-r4.
 It will be run automatically if needed.
 If your save has never been run with this version, you will never need this command.
 Specify the ``dry-run`` keyword to see what this command would do without making any